saharNooby/lead-wires/README.md

 ## Using as an API

-The plugin allows you to create and remove wires programmatically, so you or your developers can implement some awesome ideas like electricity, power poles etc.
+The plugin allows you to create and remove wires programmatically, so you or your developers can implement some awesome ideas like electricity, power poles, etc.

 ### Adding as a dependency